Fats and Oils for Health Benefits

-This section contains a wide variety of information on good and bad fats and oils - including trans fats, saturated and unsaturated fats.
+This section of Disabled World contains a wide variety of information on good and bad fats and oils - including the Omega fatty acids, trans fats, saturated and unsaturated fats.

 Unsaturated vegetable fats and oils can be transformed through partial or complete hydrogenation into fats and oils of higher melting point.
 The hydrogenation process involves "sparging" the oil at high temperature and pressure with hydrogen in the presence of a catalyst, typically a powdered nickel compound.